kuzzleio/kuzzle/config/README.md

 #Configuration

-Every configuration from non mandatory services, like perf monitoring.
+Every configuration for Kuzzle.

 #ELK

-ELK (Elasticsearch, Logstash and Kibnana) Contains all the configuration for perf test.
+ELK (Elasticsearch, Logstash and Kibnana) Contains all the configuration for performance test.